galadrielbriere/ClustOmics/README.md

 ...
 ```

 For instance:

 ```
 main_node	property	node	label	label	label	label	label Patient	age_at_initial_pathologic_diagnosis	gender	Tissue	expression	mirna	methylation	multiomics TCGA.AB.2802.03	50	MALE	PrimaryBloodDerivedCancer 		mirna	methylation TCGA.AB.2803.03	61	FEMALE	PrimaryBloodDerivedCancer 	expression	mirna	methylation	multiomics
 ```

 From this metadata file, ClustOmics will create _Patient_ nodes for each provided TCGA id.
 Each Patient node will display a property "age_at_initial_pathologic_diagnosis" to indicate the age of the patient at diagnosis.
-Each Patient node will share a "gender" relationship with a "gender" node "MALE" or "FEMALE" node to indicate the gender of the patient.
+Each Patient node will share a "gender" relationship with a "gender" node "MALE" or "FEMALE" to indicate the gender of the patient.
 Each Patient node will carry additional labels to indicate the tissue and the omic(s) they were measured for.
 For instance, Patient "TCGA.AB.2802.03" have been measured for miRNA and methylation but not for expression.

 ### 1.2) Input clustering files
 Input clusterings must be named as follow: <i>subject_datatype_method.clst</i>.
 For instance, input clustering computed with NEMO from the AML expression dataset is named <i>AML_expression_NEMO.clst</i>.
 Clustering files are tab delimited and must contain a header to indicate the main node name (as set the metadata file) and the name to give to cluster nodes.

 For instance: